Khalidansari/Khalidansari.github.io/docs/python.md

 sort works only for lists while sorted can take in any iterable.

-Generally we want to sort on a property of a
+Generally we want to sort on a property the item.

+a.
+Sort of 1st component of the tuple lambda x: x[0]

+b. sort on 1st component of tuple and if they are same then on second lambda x: (x[0], x[1])

 13. all or any